-Strong iPhone prices, cash plans buoy Apple shares after muted revenue forecast
+Strong iPhone prices, cash plans buoy Apple shares after muted outlook

 “I’m happy we’ve gotten the bad news that I was expecting guided into the stock.
 It was probably a little overbaked,” he said.
 “Now we’re focusing on metrics that really matter like free-cash generation and shareholder returns.”
 Thrivent holds Apple shares.

 Bright spots in the fiscal first quarter ended Dec.
-30 included average selling prices for the iPhone that topped Wall Street expectations, driven by demand for newer models like the iPhone X.
+30 included average selling prices for the iPhone that topped Wall Street predictions, at $796 versus expectations of $756.
+The strong prices offset unit sales of iPhones that missed Wall Street expectations, coming in at 77.3 million units versus estimates of 80 million.

-The weak expectations for the March quarter could signal that while Apple’s diehard fans are willing to pay the iPhone X’s steep price, the new phone remains too expensive to tempt mainstream shoppers, especially in countries like China.

-The holiday quarter is typically Apple’s largest, accounting for more than a third of its revenue as fans line up for its newest offerings, but Wall Street often looks to the March quarter for clues about how well products launched during the holidays will carry over to mainstream buyers.

-However, average selling prices for iPhones were stronger than Wall Street expected during the holiday - $796 versus expectations of $756.

-“It was really driven by the success of the iPhone X and also the iPhone 8 and iPhone 8 Plus,” Maestri told Reuters.
+“It was really driven by the success of the iPhone X and also the iPhone 8 and iPhone 8 Plus,” Maestri told Reuters of the pricing strength.
 “The new lineup has done incredibly well.”

-Analysts are counting on increased selling prices for iPhones as one factor that will help Apple increase revenue even as unit sales flatten out.

-Apple met its prediction for its strongest-ever holiday shopping quarter on the strength of the iPhone X and iPhone 8.
 The company posted revenue of $88.3 billion and profit of $3.89 per share, from $78.4 billion and $3.36 per share a year earlier.
 The results beat analyst expectations of revenue of $87.3 billion and profits of $3.86 per share.

 Apple’s services business, which includes Apple Music, the App Store and iCloud, grew 18 percent to $8.4 billion, missing analyst expectations of $8.6 billion.
 Maestri said the lower services revenue was because the holiday quarter was only 13 weeks rather than 14 weeks.